Oatmeal Milk Bath Recipe and Printable Sachets

 Do NOT reprint this project on your blog, group or web site and please do NOT link directly to the urls of my images.
 I work hard to produce the free crafts on this site; it is only fair that people who want this recipe or the printable sachets get them here, not elsewhere.
 Please feel free to share a link to this page.
 Thank you!

-The sachets (thumbnails shown at right) print two to a page, so just click on the thumbnail of the pair that you would like to print to access the full sized image.
+The sachets (thumbnails shown above) print two to a page, so just click on the thumbnail of the pair that you would like to print to access the full sized image.
 Use the “Print” command on your browser, or the Print option available by right clicking on your mouse.
 Print and cut out sachets.
 Fold the side tabs and top flap with a sharp crease and then fold the back over the tabs.
 Unfold the back and apply ample glue to the side tabs.
 Refold the back and glue in place.
 Let the glue dry.
 Fill sachet with three tablespoons (flat, not heaped) of Oatmeal Milk Bath recipe.
 Use your thumbs to flatten the full sachet a little.
 This is necessary to avoid excess creases when you seal the sachet.

 To seal, refold the top flap over the top and refresh the crease with your fingers so that the flap will sit flat against the back.
 Apply ample glue to the top flap and seal as you would an envelope.
 You can now distribute the contents of the sachet more equally by gently tapping one or more of the sides of the sachet on a table.